mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-mssql.markdown

 sortorder: 500031000
 toc: False
 sidebartitle: sqlalchemy.dialects mssql
-meta: Python example code for the mssql function from the sqlalchemy.dialects module of the SQLAlchemy project.
+meta: Python example code for the mssql callable from the sqlalchemy.dialects module of the SQLAlchemy project.

-mssql is a function within the sqlalchemy.dialects module of the SQLAlchemy project.
+mssql is a callable within the sqlalchemy.dialects module of the SQLAlchemy project.

 ## Example 1 from marshmallow-sqlalchemy